-Now entering year four, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.
+Now entering year five, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.

 A Stirling built Elrick keeps on goin!

 Quick word to say thanks so much for getting my late Mum's Elrick back on the road.
 Been using it for my daily ride to work and its going great.
 So happy to be able to ride it again :-) It means more to me than you can know.

 Purchased a girls bike from Dave's Bike Shed for our Grand Daughter, the bike was in perfect condition and exceeded all safety regulations, but the thing that puts Dave above everyone else (including the bike) was his customer service, Dave focused on the customer (our Grand Daughter) making her feel very special on the day, he made sure the bike was perfect for her and spoke to her as a customer...
 We left the bike shop with a quality bike, a delighted grand daughter and a very small amount of cash from our wallet.
 Thank you Dave for a great bike shopping experience for all of us, she loves her bike and we all loved the Bike Shed...
 We certainly know where we will be going when we need all our bikes serviced or require spare parts...
 Your a gem..Mrs W Dalgety Bay

 C and his Scott MTB hardtail find the bicycle shop and repairs to a standard and quality he couldn't find elsewhere......

 Just a wee word of credit for a job well done.
 Had first wee birl on the Scott , 18 – 20 miles up over the Cults and have to say bike was very smooth and also very quiet.
 Running gear worked a treat and bike was a pleasure to ride.
 Did an off road 15 miler this avo and it was fun being back to basics on a hardtail.
 Looking forward to an enjoyable winter’s riding.